-Note that CRT Data Set does not represent real-time data of IPCC Worksheets but rather is a snapshot of that data that was made in certain time (e.g., during creation of CRT Data Set, or later by manually refreshing values).
+Note that CRT Data Set does not represent real-time data of IPCC Worksheets but rather is a snapshot of that data that was made at certain point in time (e.g., during creation of CRT Data Set, or later by manually refreshing values).
 This means that any changes made to data in IPCC Worksheets won't be automatically propagated to existing CRT Data Sets!